-The Company continues to focus on our commitment to return value to our stockholders through our Board approved stock repurchase program, which authorizes the Company to repurchase up to \$1.5 billion of the Company's outstanding shares of Class A Common stock.
-During 2019, the Company repurchased approximately 1.3 million shares for \$71 million.
-As of February 21, 2020, the Company has approximately \$489 million available for future repurchases.
+The Company continues to focus on our commitment to return value to our stockholders through our Board approved stock repurchase program, which authorizes the Company to repurchase up to \$1.5 billion of the Company's outstanding shares of Class A Common Stock.
+During 2020, the Company repurchased approximately 14.8 million shares for \$353.6 million, including conducting a Dutch Tender Offer resulting in the repurchase of \$250.6 million of the Company's outstanding shares of Class A Common Stock.
+As of February 26, 2021, the Company has approximately \$135.3 million available for future repurchases under our stock repurchase program.
 Our share repurchases are part of an overall capital allocation strategy overseen by our Board and designed to efficiently balance return of capital to stockholders with investment in our business.